devKarthikRaj/Android-Reference-Code/README.md

 ___

 ##Questions and Requests
-Drop me a message on (https://www.linkedin.com/in/karthikraj-eee/ "LinkedIn") and I'll get back to you as soon as I can!
+Drop me a message on [LinkedIn](https://www.linkedin.com/in/karthikraj-eee/) and I'll get back to you as soon as I can!